Lan Tung 董籃 – erhu (Chinese violin) performer & vocalist; composer & producer; artistic director

 Her fascination for creative improvisation has driven her to perform with Vancouver’s most innovative improvisers.
 In 2007, she formed the trio Birds of Paradox with Ron Samworth and Neelamjit Dhillon to explore the fusion of composition and improvisation.
 Lan has traveled to Switzerland to study graphic scores and improvisation with Barry Guy and to Amsterdam to study and perform with improviser and contemporary violinist Mary Oliver.
-During her travels in Europe, she also improvised and/or performed with Magpie Improvised Music & Dance Company, Xu Feng Xia, Shangyi Trio, Michael Moore, Wu Wei, Wilbert de Joode, Ig Henneman, Ab Baars, Anne La Berge, Naomi Sato, and Hui Chun Lin.
-Lan has attended the Vancouver Creative Music Institute (2007-2009), where she has studied and performed with Francois Houle and Paul Plimley (Canada), Han Bennink (Holland), John Butcher, Evan Parker and Barry Guy (UK)…etc. In 2012, Lan formed Proliferasian to perform her compositions for improvisers such as JP Carter (trumpet & electronics), Kevin Romanin (drums) and Colin Cowan (bass).
+During her travels in Europe, she also improvised and/or performed with Magpie Improvised Music & Dance Company, Xu Fengxia, Shangyin Trio, Michael Moore, Wu Wei, Wilbert de Joode, Ig Henneman, Ab Baars, Anne La Berge, Naomi Sato, and Hui Chun Lin.
+She has collaborated with Xu Fengxia and Min Xiaofen at the Vancouver International Jazz Festival.
+Lan has attended the Vancouver Creative Music Institute (2007-2009), where she has studied and performed with Francois Houle and Paul Plimley (Canada), Han Bennink (Holland), John Butcher, Evan Parker and Barry Guy (UK)…etc. In 2012, Lan formed Proliferasian to perform her compositions for improvisers, including JP Carter (trumpet & electronics), Kevin Romanin (drums) and Colin Cowan (bass).
+Her duo with cellist Marina Hasselberg is named Have Bow Will Travel, referring to the adventurous journeys in their improvisation.
+Lan performs regularly with the NOW Orchestra.
+In 2021, Lan formed the all-star string players collective Crossbridge Strings to shift organically between Taiwanese, Chinese, Indonesian, Persian, and avant-grade music through improvisation.

-Lan has been playing the erhu for more than thirty five years.
-In Taiwan, she received her training under Chen-Ming Huang (founder of the Chai Found Music Workshop), Su-Feng Chen (concert master of Taipei Municipal Chinese Orchestra), and then with Chun-Tung Lee when she entered the Chinese Cultural University to major on the erhu.
+Lan has been playing the erhu for more than four decades.
+She has studied various musical genres and adapting techniques on the erhu, including with Hindustani violinist Kala Ramnath in Bombay in 2004 & 2006, with Egyptian violinist Dr. Alfred Gamil in Cairo in 2005, and with Uyghur ghijek player Abdukerim Osman in northwestern China in 2012.
+In 2017 and 2018, she traveled to Inner Mongolia in northeastern China to study morin khuur (Mongolian Horsehead fiddle) with Bayar.
+In Taiwan, she studied the erhu under Chen-Ming Huang (founder of the Chai Found Music Workshop), Su-Feng Chen (concert master of Taipei Municipal Chinese Orchestra), and then with Chun-Tung Lee when she entered the Chinese Cultural University to major the erhu.
 Lan has won numerous first prizes in national music competitions in Taiwan and was a member of the Taipei Chinese Youth Orchestra.
-Lan has also studied with Ng K. B. (China Oriental Song and Dance Ensemble) in Canada, American Chinese virtuoso Jebing Chen in the US, and the principal erhu player of the China Radio Orchestra Fun Ming Zhang in China.
+Lan has also studied with Ng K. B. (China Oriental Song and Dance Ensemble) in Canada, American Chinese erhu virtuoso Jebing Chen in the US, and Fun Ming Zhang (principal erhu player of the China Radio Orchestra) in China.

-Tung gives close to one hundred performances and presentations internationally every year, including music festivals, community concerts, school demonstrations, lectures, and university/college residencies.
-US appearances included Kennedy Center for the Arts and the Smithsonian Institution, Detroit Institute of the Arts and at Bena Roya Hall for the Seattle Symphony Society.
-National performances included Ottawa’s Canada Day Celebrations, Harbourfront Centre, Toronto Street Fest, The Music Gallery, Royal Conservatory of Music, Vancouver Jazz, Folk and Children’s festivals, National Arts Gallery, National Library, Ottawa Jazz Festival, Ottawa Bluefest, Halifax’s JazzEast, Sunfest, Montreal’s Centre Pierre Peladeau and Chapelle Historique du Bon Pasteur.
+Tung performs internationally at music festivals, community concerts, school demonstrations, lectures, and university/college residencies.
+Past appearances included the Sibelius Academy in Helsinki, Taiwan’s National Concert Hall, Singapore’s Esplanade – Theatre on the Bay, and in the US the Kennedy Center for the Arts, the Smithsonian Institution, Detroit Institute of the Arts, Benaroya Hall for the Seattle Symphony Society.
+National performances included Festival International Musique Actuelle Victoriaville, Chan Centre for the Performing Arts, Ottawa’s Canada Day Celebrations, Harbourfront Centre, Toronto Street Fest, The Music Gallery, Royal Conservatory of Music, Vancouver Jazz, Folk and Children’s festivals, National Arts Gallery, National Library, Ottawa Jazz Festival, Ottawa Bluefest, Halifax’s JazzEast, Sunfest, Montreal’s Centre Pierre Peladeau and Chapelle Historique du Bon Pasteur.

 - Atlas Academy, as a composer & performer, Amsterdam, 2012 & 2014